coda/packs-sdk/docs/guides/advanced/authentication.md

 ## Using a Pack with authentication

-Packs that use system-wide authentication (all users use the Pack makers's credentials) don't require any additional setup and can be used just like Packs without any authentication.
+Packs that use system-wide authentication (all users use the Pack makers's credentials) don't require any additional setup by the user, and can be used just like Packs without any authentication.

 Packs that support per-user authentication require some additional setup.
 Users must sign in to their accounts and connect them to Coda, as well as choose which account to authenticate with when using the building blocks from that Pack.